How social media divides us: Is the medium of social media the message? (abridged version)

 If broadcast TV was an opiate of the masses, is social media an amphetamine?

-Is it possible that social media plays a role in amplifying our divides and increasing political polarization?
+Does social media play a role in amplifying our divides and increasing political polarization?

 Much of the thinking around this idea has focused on specific product features, like the use of addictive UI design (as examined in The Social Dilemma), or content-recommendation algorithms that show people increasingly extreme content, or Facebook using private data for political advertising (as examined in The Great Hack).

-- Writing down beliefs makes us more committed to those beliefs.
+- Writing down our beliefs makes us more committed to those beliefs.

 - Being insulted makes us more committed to our beliefs.